This guide provides you the best ways to sell any amount of Bitcoin quickly, cheaply, and easily.

-Now that your account is created, you’ll need to deposit your coins on the exchange.
+Now that your account is created, you’ll need to deposit your crypto assets on the exchange.

 Hit the “deposit” or “sell” button.

 You’ll be presented with a wallet address and/or a QR code.

 Scan that into your Bitcoin wallet and send the amount of coins you want to sell.

 This step only applies to actual selling platforms.

-If you are selling to someone you know in person, you'll just send the coins to them directly and they will handle cash - then you are done.
+If you are selling to someone you know in person, you'll just send the digital currency to them directly and they will hand you cash - then you are done.

 Now it’s time to make a sell offer on the platform you are selling on.

 That means picking a price you are willing to part with your Bitcoin for.